keboola/developers-docs/integrate/storage/api/importer.md

 - `delimiter` (optional) Field delimiter used in a CSV file.
 The default value is ' , '.
 Use '\t' or type the tab char for tabulator.
 - `enclosure` (optional) Field enclosure used in a CSV file.
 The default value is '"'.
 - `escapedBy` (optional) CSV escape character; empty by default.
 - `incremental` (optional) If incremental is set to 0 (its default), the target table is truncated before each import.
-- `partial` (optional) If partial is set to 1, only some of the table columns can be imported.
-It is useful for column updates in combination with incremental.

 ## Examples
 To load data incrementally (append new data to existing contents):